• Session No.157 Communications and Electronics II -Evaluation Technology and Cyber Security-

 Until now, hub-coupled vehicle testbed has been primarily used for powertrain evaluation, but its application has recently expanded to include the assessment of Advanced Driver Assistance Systems (ADAS).
 For ADAS, evaluation also covers stop-and-go behavior, resulting in a broader operational domain compared to traditional powertrain testing, which has introduced new challenges.
 This paper discusses the issues related to start behavior caused by the tire model when evaluating ADAS functions using hub-coupled vehicle testbed, along with corresponding countermeasures.

-Assessment of AVPS (Automated Valet parking Systems) CRC Functionality
+Evaluation of CRC Capability of AVPS (Automated Valet Parking Systems)

 Yasuhiro Yamasaki (Chukyo university)